-You should record all collection calls, if it is legal for you to do so (see below for more on this).
-Here’s why.
+You should record all collection calls if it is legal for you to do so.

 Class action lawsuits are an extremely important tool, but the case of Seraji v.
 Capital Management Services is an example of a class action handled very badly.
 Capital Management Services is a debt collection agency that, according to the complaint, left—potentially—millions of voicemail messages that violated the Fair Debt Collection Practices Act.
 The messages violated the FDCPA because collectors for Capital Management did not identify the company or disclose that they were debt collectors collecting a debt.

 In an effort to resolve federal allegations, debt collector Allied Interstate has agreed to pay a $1.75 million dollar fine.
 Allied Interstate was accused of collecting on debts that people did not actually owe, contacting third parties, and threatening legal action that it did not intend to take.